Add Row

 Overview of Industrial Wastewater Treatment Trends and Regulatory Compliance

-Steve Manny of CSI Environmental explains, "The federal mandate is the baseline, but counties like LA and Riverside can impose stricter standards, making compliance a dynamic challenge for industries."
+Steve Manii of CSI Environmental explains, "The federal mandate is the baseline, but counties like LA and Riverside can impose stricter standards, making compliance a dynamic challenge for industries."

 Industrial wastewater treatment trends are shaped by an evolving regulatory ecosystem.
 The Clean Water Act provides the federal framework, setting baseline discharge limits that all industrial operations must follow.
 However, states and municipalities can enforce more rigorous local regulations.
 For example, Los Angeles County and Riverside County each have their own enhanced criteria, meaning industries often navigate a patchwork of local rules in addition to federal law.